 From 2010 to 2011 Kahn served on President Obama's Council of Economic Advisers as the senior economist for labor and education policy.
 She has also been a visiting fellow at Brookings Institution and is currently a Faculty Research Fellow at NBER and an IZA Research Fellow.
 She holds an A.B. in economics from the University of Chicago (2003) and an M.A. and a Ph.D. in economics from Harvard University (2008).

-This year Professor Kahn is a visiting research scholar at Princeton University.
-Next year, she will teach Freakonomics, The Employee, and Strategic Management and the Internal Organization of the Firm.
+This year Professor Kahn teaches Freakonomics, and The Employee.
+She has previously taught Strategic Management and the Internal Organization of the Firm.

 IZA Research Fellow Profile Page

 Prize for best paper in Labour Economics 2010/11

 What has happened to the labor market in the Great Reccession?
 Yale Insights